A Portela Mencía

-PAIRING SUGGESTIONS: Herb-roasted chicken, pork loin or even salmon would be divine.
-And some sautéed mushrooms...
+Herb-roasted chicken, pork loin, sautéed mushrooms, lamp chops or even salmon would be divine.

-The vineyards are located in the autonomous region of Galicia, in far northwestern Celtic Spain, within the Valdeorras DO (Zone 1) in Valdeorras district and within Ourense province.
+The vineyards are located in the autonomous region of Galicia, in far northwestern Celtic Spain, within the DO Valdeorras in Ourense province.
 The vineyards are in the mountain town of Larouco, at 500 meters (1,640 ft) elevation.
 The soil is composed of slate and granite topsoil with a thin clay subsoil.
 This soil profile is poor in organic matter and the vines yield 2.5 kg (about 6 pounds) of grapes per vine, compared to the average of 7.5 kg (around 17 pounds) per vine in Valdeorras.
 The surface of the granite and slate soil is warmed by sunlight during the day and provides heat to the roots, which encourages the grapes to continue ripening during the cool nights.
 Lower yields result in more concentrated grapes providing more intense aromas and flavors in the wines.
 The area's climate has an average temperature from April-October of 64.4F, among the lowest average temperatures in Spain, with 32 inches of yearly rainfall.
 Being one of the lowest levels of precipitation in the region helps prevent overnight frost.
-The cool temperatures of this Atlantic-influenced climate (Zone 1) provide a longer ripening period, which results in bright wines with great aromatic expression.
+The cool temperatures of this Atlantic-influenced climate provide a longer ripening period, which results in bright wines with great aromatic expression.

 Fragrant crushed-rose and lighter cherry aromas here with a very fluid, even and plush palate.
 Fine, yet powerful tannins.
 Dark stones and spices.
 Plenty of detail. -- James Suckling